Yizhao111/Yizhao111.github.io/hobbies.md

 # Hobbies

 ## Teaching & Workshops
 <!-- <div class="third">
 <img src="/images/prelection1.JPG">
 <img src="/images/speech1.JPG">
 <img src="/images/speech3.JPG">
 </div> -->
-<br>There must be **something truly magical** about standing on stage to give [a fantastic speech], which considerably lifts my spirits and energizes my entire body.
+There must be **something truly magical** about standing on stage to give a fantastic speech, which considerably lifts my spirits and energizes my entire body.
 If you desire to master a specific knowledge in depth, just give a prelection.
 If you can explain to others for complete understanding, you are already an expert.
 I really enjoy the accomplishment of imparting my knowledge to others, so what I strive for is to be **a student's favorite lecturer** at Northeastern University.

 <!-- [a fantastic speech]:https://youtu.be/Dzx84KpGNoE
 [best universities in my hometown]:https://www.fzu.edu.cn/ -->